 She has written numerous original screenplays and adaptations and done rewrites for such companies as The Walt Disney Company, Working Title Films, and Lifetime Television.

 Sadowsky also wrote, directed, and produced the short film, The First Year’s A Bitch, a darkly funny take on the first year of marriage starring Christine Taylor and John Livingston, which was featured in numerous film festivals and which won the award for best editing at the New York Short Film Festival.

 She served as President of Production for Signpost Films, a film financier and foreign distributor, where she worked on such projects as the Academy Award®-nominated The House of Sand and Fog, starring Jennifer Connelly and Ben Kingsley.

 Prior to joining Signpost, she served as President of Meg Ryan’s Prufrock Pictures for over five years.
 During her tenure, Prufrock landed first look feature deals with Fox 2000 and Castle Rock Entertainment and an overall long-form television deal with Polygram/Universal Television.

 She also currently serves as Program Director for NYU Los Angeles, a “semester abroad” program geared toward advanced undergraduate students considering careers in the entertainment and media industries.
-Prior to joining NYU, Sadowsky served as part-time faculty at USC’s School of Cinematic Arts program, teaching both writing and producing.
-Her students have been the recipients of many awards and accolades including best scripted series at the College Television Awards® and inclusion in the Cannes Film Festival Shorts Corner, and the Student Academy Awards®.
+Prior to joining NYU, Sadowsky served as part-time faculty at USC’s School of Cinematic Arts program for over a decade, teaching both writing and producing.
+Her students have been the recipients of many awards and accolades, including best scripted series at the College Television Awards, inclusion in the Cannes Film Festival Shorts Corner, and the Student Academy Awards®.